dlandry8/alarmClock/README.md

 This is a personal project meant to teach me some fundamentals of embedded programming:
     - How to use a uC programmer (Atmel ICE)
     - How to program using an IDE focused on embedded hardware (Atmel Studio)
-    - How to integrate a uC that's NOT a development board I absolutely loved my engineering classes and my embedded systems class at UW!
+    - How to integrate a uC that's NOT a development board.
+I absolutely loved my engineering classes and my embedded systems class at UW!
 However, they spoiled us by basically letting us use Arduinos/RPIs/TIs for all of our projects.
 Thus, I never learned how to use a programmer to program a microcontroller.
 The aim of this project is: